elmdash/mdbook-fs-summary/README.md

 [preprocessor.fs-summary]
 ```

+### URL Handling and Number Prefixes

+The number prefixes are mostly just a convention for keeping files and folders properly sorted.
+We don't rely on these numbers internally to generate a summary.
+You can opt out of having these numbers altogether; your files will just be sorted alphanumerically.

+Since these numbers are just our internal convention for sorting, we don't want to expose these numbers in the URLs produced by mdbook.
+So in order to strip them out, we have to specify what they are.

+Currently the convention is this:

+> If there are 2 or 3 numbers or upper case letters followed by an underscore, they'll get stripped in the resulting URLs.

 ### Alternatives

 * [mdbook-auto-gen-summary](https://crates.io/crates/mdbook-auto-gen-summary) - Similar goals with different conventions and writes the resulting table of contents to `SUMMARY.md`.